mattfysh/testr.js/README.md

 testr('path/to/module', stubs, useExternal);
 ```

 **stubs**: *(optional)* a collection of stubs to use in place of dependencies.
 Each key is the requirejs path name of the module to be stubbed; each value is the stub.
+The key may also be relative to the test module path, i.e. beginning with `./`.

 **useExternal**: *(optional)* a boolean to indicate if you wish to load in stubs from an external file.
 See the *Setup* section for details on where the external stub files should be placed.